loadmill/droid-cua/README.md

 ## ✅ Summary

-**droid-cua** is a lightweight project that bridges OpenAI's computer-use-preview model to real Android devices using Node.js and ADB.
+**droid-cua** is a lightweight project that bridges OpenAI's computer-use-preview model to real Android devices using Node.js.
-Just pure, direct interaction with Android emulators — controlled by AI.
+Just direct control of Android devices, powered by AI.